-Is Powtoon really free?
+Is Powtoon free?

 No, it isn’t.
 While you can use Powtoon for free, your options will be very limited.
 Their free plan only allows videos in standard definition and up to 3 minutes in length.
 Plus, your videos will be watermarked.

-Is Powtoon safe?
+Is Powtoon safe to use?

 Yes, Powtoon is a safe program with a good reputation.
 It has been around since about 2011, and in that time many prominent tech sites have reviewed its services and found them safe to use.